-My academic interests include programming of all sorts, theoretical computer science, artificial intelligence, and linguistics (especially phonetics, acoustics, and syntactic theory).
+My academic interests include programming of all sorts, theoretical computer science, artificial intelligence, and linguistics (especially acoustic phonetics and syntax).
 Some of my work in these areas can be seen on the Projects tab, or you can download my Résumé.

 I'm also an avid classical musician.
 I enjoy playing viola and violin in symphony orchestras, chamber groups, and pit orchestras, and I love going to concerts and the opera.
 Besides music, I spend my free time playing tennis and ping pong, hiking, playing competitive Scrabble, and making ice cream.
 If you share any of these interests and would like to see (or play) a concert together, challenge me to a game of sport, or make a delicious batch of strawberry oreo mint ice cream, please get in touch!